jamesbwang/SURFSolutions/README.md

 # SURFSolutions

 ## Task 1:
 By opening both files on ApE, I'm able to see the DNA sequences and see how well they align.
 There are 5328 matches in the DNA fragment.
 I also ran NCBI BLAST queries on both the control and test sequences, and found that the fragments given to me are artificial, and consists of various transformation/cloning vectors.
 Running xblast gives that the fragment makes a lactose repressor protein derived from E. coli.
-I don't know how to design primers, but after designing primers I would do the following:
+I don't know how to design primers, but after designing primers I would do the following:<br />

-\t 1.
-Run PCR and gel electrophoresis to confirm the success of PCR
+ 1. Run PCR and gel electrophoresis to confirm the success of PCR <br />
-\t 2.
-Plate E. coli, electrotransform and inoculate the plate, adn miniprep the e. coli plate.
+ 2. Plate E. coli, electrotransform and inoculate the plate, adn miniprep the e. coli plate.<br />
-\t 3.
-Design primers to sequence the plasmid (I have no idea how to do this)
+ 3. Design primers to sequence the plasmid (I have no idea how to do this)<br />
-\t 4.
-Take the sequencing data to find what I'm testing
+ 4. Take the sequencing data to find what I'm testing<br />

 ## Task 2: